Oil and Gas Terms Beginning with “D” — Page 8

 A drilling procedure is a documented, step-by-step operational instruction that specifies the sequence of actions, parameters, and checks required to safely and effectively execute a specific drilling task — ranging… Read more →

-The speed at which the drill bit can break the rock under it and thus deepen the wellbore.
-This speed is usually reported in units of feet per hour or meters per hour.
-Read more →
+Drilling rate, more formally the rate of penetration or ROP, is the speed at which a drill bit breaks the rock beneath it and advances the wellbore, normally reported in feet per hour or metres per hour.
+It is the most… Read more →

 A drilling riser in offshore oil and gas operations is the large-diameter pipe assembly that connects the subsea blowout preventer (BOP) stack on the seafloor to the rotary table on a floating drilling vessel (drillship… Read more →